 - Life of Pix: Awesome free-to-use photos donated by an advertising agency in Montreal, Canada.

-I’ve been lucky enough to work for some fantastic companies and get paid to learn about the importance of having a content strategy for your blog.
+I’ve been lucky enough to work for some fantastic companies and get paid to learn about the importance of having both a comprehensive blog strategy and content marketing strategy for your blog.
 I’ve successfully applied those same lessons to my own blog—making many tweaks and additions along the way.
+And if you’re having trouble with your content planning efforts, grab my free blog planner bundle and turn things up a notch today.

 What is a blog content strategy?